linkedin/rest.li/guide_restli_server.md

 `CollectionResourceTemplate` provides a convenient base class for collection resources. `CollectionResourceTemplate` defines methods for all of the CRUD operations.
 Subclasses may also implement FINDER, BATCH_FINDER and ACTION methods by annotating as described above.
+The asynchronous collection resource templates are `CollectionResourceTaskTemplate` and `CollectionResourceAsyncTemplate`.

 ```java
 public CreateResponse create(V entity);